Astronomers find possible sign of life on Venus

 The researchers are not claiming life has been detected on the second planet from the sun.
 But the observations suggest at least the possibility of microbial activity in the upper layers of Venus' atmosphere, well away from the planet's inhospitable surface.

-"There is a chance that we have detected some kind of living organism in the clouds of Venus," said Jane Greaves, a professor at Cardiff University in the United Kingdom and lead author of a report published in Nature Astronomy.
+"We have detected a rare gas called phosphine in the atmosphere of our neighbor planet Venus," said Jane Greaves, a professor at Cardiff University in the United Kingdom and lead author of a report published in Nature Astronomy.
+"And the reason for our excitement is that phosphine gas on Earth is made by microorganisms that live in oxygen-free environments.
+And so there is a chance that we have detected some kind of living organism in the clouds of Venus."

 Even so, the team said, much more study is needed to support any such claim, extraordinary as it would be.